zjzhao1002/Whizard-Pythia8-Documentation/madgraph5/README.md

 <YOUR_PATH_TO_MADGRAPH5>/input/mg5_configuration.txt
 ```
 Especially, you should give your path to Pythia8 if you want to use Pythia8 shower.
 Pythia8.2 has been well tested.
 Principlely, Pythia8.3 should work, too.
-But we need some further check.
+But we need some further checks.

 Now you can go to MadGraph5 directory and run
 ```